fabiuslongo/sw-caspar/README.md

 eShell: main > +WAKE("TEST")
 ```

-Then, give te agent the following vocal command:
+Then, let's suppose to give the agent the following vocal command:

 ```sh
 eShell: main > +STT("Give Rinazina to Robinson Crusoe")]
 ```

-In such case, together with the evaluation of the ActiveBelief *lemma_in_syn(X, "give.v.19")* (which will check a proper verb), the ActiveBelief *eval_sem(T, "Hypertensive")* will invoke the reasoner pellet and check for membership
+In a such case, together with the evaluation of the ActiveBelief *lemma_in_syn(X, "give.v.19")* (which will check for a proper verb), the ActiveBelief *eval_sem(T, "Hypertensive")* will invoke the reasoner Pellet and check for the membership
 of *Robinson Crusoe* to the class *Hypertensive*.

 ![Image 12](https://github.com/fabiuslongo/sw-caspar/blob/master/images/health-hypertensive.JPG)